ravachol/kew/README.md

 cue --version or -v

-cue . (plays all songs in your library, shuffled)

-cue (starting cue with no arguments loads the main cue playlist, see 'Other Functions')
+cue . (loads the main cue playlist, see 'Other Functions')

  ```

 #### Other Functions: